 Paddling whitewater has been a lifelong pursuit of mine, maybe because I’m decades into it and still picking up new things.
 I’ve learned a lot about technique, reading water, and trusting myself, and I like that the river gives instant feedback.
 There’s nothing subtle about staying over your boat, and even less about being under it.

-My introduction to rivers was through a college friend that took me canoe camping on the Upper New River (in Virginia, above the gorge).
+My introduction to rivers was through a college friend that took me canoe camping on the Upper New River (in Virginia, above the whitewater run).
 That led to a bunch of fabulous trips over the years, stepping up into more and more remote places.

 I’m still canoeing, mostly on whitewater, but I’m always looking to branch out and learn new things.
 To that end, my recent Alaska travels introduced me to small, ultralight (seven pound) Alpacka packrafts, which opened the door to even more wild and remote places.